Callacos/Fan-Pass/README.md

+# 🏟️ FanPass App

+A visually stunning, Sport-themed NFT passport and quest application built with React, Ethers.js, and Tailwind CSS.
+Collect digital stamps by completing quests, mint exclusive NFTs, and access a themed store—all in a modern, immersive interface.

 ---
-> ⚠️ **DISCLAIMER**
+> ⚠️ **Your attention please :)**
 >
 > - The NFT minting function is currently **ownerOnly**: only the contract owner can mint new NFTs.
 Regular users cannot mint unless the contract is redeployed with public minting enabled.
 > - We did not have time to redeploy the modified contract for public minting.
 > - However, the passport will display all NFTs present in your MetaMask wallet, so you can still see your collection if you own compatible NFTs.
 ---

-# 🏟️ FanPass App

-A visually stunning, Sport-themed NFT passport and quest application built with React, Ethers.js, and Tailwind CSS.
-Collect digital stamps by completing quests, mint exclusive NFTs, and access a themed store—all in a modern, immersive interface.

 ## ✨ Features